Talk by Professor Tom McLeish FRS (Durham University)

 On Common Ground

-Tom is speaking on "The Continuing Dance Between Science and Theology" on 9 March.
+Tom spoke on "The Continuing Dance Between Science and Theology" on 9 March.
+Here he is the following morning in a short conversation with Prof John Bryant.